serenatoon/spacelords/README.md

 Navigation is done using the arrow keys to select an option and ENTER to select.

+The objective of the game is to destroy all other opponent's bases while defending your own.
+If the timer runs out before this occurs (2 minute timer), the winner is decided based on the player with the highest number of bricks remaining.

-In the single player mode, use the arrow keys to move the paddle around.
+In single player mode, use the arrow keys to move the paddle around.
 You will control the top left player.

 In local multiplayer mode, use the following keys to move the players around: